szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 **Visualization**

-Let us visualize the `LotkaVolterra` system with the configuration that we just created, using the `visualize()` function.
+Let's visualize the `LotkaVolterra` system with the configuration that we just created, using the `visualize()` function.
 The `visualize()` function both runs a simulation and plots the resulting DataFrame.

 ```@example Cropbox
 visualize(LotkaVolterra, :t, [:N, :P]; config = lvc, stop = 100u"yr", kind = :line)